Databricks Repos and Git integration have limits specified in the following sections. For general information, see Databricks limits.

 If a library is installed on a cluster, and a library with the same name is included in a folder within a repo, which library is imported?

 The library in the repo is imported.
+For more information about library precedence in Python, see Python library precedence.

 Can I pull the latest version of a repository from Git before running a job without relying on an external orchestration tool?